vonwareb/vonwareb.github.io/posts/post1.md

 After reading countless scientific papers of varying quality, one thing has become clear: You need the right tools to distinguish good papers from the less convincing ones.
 But not only that - it is equally important to be able to write high quality scientific work.

-Equally important is the art of presentation.
-Research results and complex topics should be presented in ways that are not only technically sound, but also understandable and appealing.
+Just as important is the art of presenting.
+Research results and complex topics should be presented in a way that is not only technically sound, but also understandable and engaging.
 A good paper guides the reader through the subject matter in a structured way, while a convincing presentation captures the reader's attention and illustrates the relevance of the scientific work.

 All of this has encouraged me to take part in this AI seminar.